-At PepsiCo, we believe children are a special kind of audience.
+We believe children are a special kind of audience.
 When communicating about our products, we take particular care to support the role of parents or others responsible for guiding children’s diet and lifestyle choices.
-Our marketers follow PepsiCo's Global Policy on Responsible Advertising and Marketing to Children, as well as any relevant industry pledge programs, laws, and regulations.
+Our marketers follow PepsiCo's Global Policy on Responsible Advertising and Marketing to Children, as well as any relevant industry pledge programs, and all relevant laws and regulations within the countries in which we operate.
 We also restrict direct sales of certain products to schools.

-In the event there are conflicts between our global policy, pledge programs, and/or any relevant laws and regulations, PepsiCo applies the strictest requirement.
+In the event that there are conflicts between our global policy, pledge programs and/or any relevant laws and regulations, we apply the strictest requirement.

 PepsiCo's Global Policy on Responsible Advertising and Marketing to Children